david-drew/OpenVINO-Samples/OpenVINO_Samples_DL_Workbench_2.md

         - The top section is for loading models.
         - The bottom section is for loading data sets (for example, images that will be used by the model during inference).

+     4. Click the **Import Model** button.

      4. Select the **Original Model** tab.
 The default tab is for downloading models from the OpenVINO™ Model Zoo.

      5. Select **Framework** -> **Caffe**

-     6. Choose the prototxt file with the first **Choose File** button.
+     6. Select the prototxt file with the first **Choose File** button.
-        - ~/Desktop/Data/models/Caffe/squeezenet1.1/squeezenet1.1.protoxt
+        - ~/openvino_models/models/public/squeezenet1.1/squeezenet1.1.protoxt

-     7. Choose the caffemodel file with the second **Choose File** button.
+     7. Select the caffemodel file with the second **Choose File** button.
-        - ~/Desktop/Data/models/Caffe/squeezenet1.1/squeezenet1.1.caffemodel
+        - ~/openvino_models/models/public/squeezenet1.1/squeezenet1.1.caffemodel

      8. The **Model Name** will be automatically populated, but change it if desired.
         - This can be useful when tracking multiple loaded models

-     9. Select **Import Model**.
+     9. Click **Import Model**.
-        - This will create and FP16 model by default, though configuration settings may be edited later.
+        - This will create an FP16 model by default, though configuration settings may be edited later.

     10. In some cases this will work and you will return to the setup interface.
-If the DL Workbench™ is unable to determine required information, it will display a configuration screen and specify the information required.
+If DL Workbench is unable to determine required information, it will display a configuration screen and specify the information required.
         - If you built the model, you will know all of its details, but if you downloaded the model from a third party, you may have to do some searching for the required information.

      11. The **Import Model** screen is being displayed, because additional information must be provided by the user.

-     12. The requirements are specified in the grey box on the right.
+     12. The requirements are specified in the gray box on the right.

      13. In this example, the only missing information is the colorspace.
-Click on the box next to **Original Color Space** and select **BGR**.
+Click the box next to **Original Color Space** and select **BGR**.
          - BGR is often used when training models, rather than RGB and other color formats.

-     14. Note that the grey box no longer contains any red warning text.
+     14. Note that the gray box no longer contains any red warning text.

-     15. Select **Convert** and you will return to the setup interface.
+     15. Click **Convert** and you will return to the setup interface.
 Model conversion may take several minutes.

-3. Import a Dataset into the DL Workbench™:
+3. Import a Dataset into DL Workbench:
     1. We could autogenerate a set of simulated images, but for this task we'll select a subset of the ImageNet* dataset.
         - **Note:** results will often be better using real images.
-    2. Select **Import Local Dataset**
+    2. Click **Import Local Dataset**
-    3. Select **Choose File** and browse to "~/Desktop/Workbench/Data/Imagenet_200_224x224.zip"
+    3. Click **Choose File** and browse to "~/Downloads/VOCtest_06-Nov-2007.tar"
-    4. Select **Import Dataset**
+    4. Click **Import Dataset**
         - **Note:** The height and width of images in the dataset must satisfy the requirements of the target model.

 4. Run Inference with the DL Workbench:
     1. Select the **model** from the top of the interface.
     2. Select the **dataset** from the bottom of the interface.
     3. Select the **Environment** (target hardware).
-    4. All items in the status box next to the **Environment** box should now have green checks.
+    4. All items in the status box next to the **Environment** box should now have green checkmarks.
-    5. Select **Go**.
+    5. Click **Go**.
         - This will take a few minutes

-5. Normally, we would encourage analysis and optimization of the model, but for this exercise, we'll just export the model from the DL Workbench to our system.
+5. Normally, we would encourage analysis and optimization of the model, but for this exercise, we'll just export the model from DL Workbench to our system.
     1. Take a few minutes to look at the output if desired.
-    2. Find the **download** icon at the right, in the top squeezenet model bar.
+    2. Find the **Download** icon at the right, in the top squeezenet model bar.
-    3. Select **Download**.
-This will drop a `tar.gz` archive in your default downloads directly (`~/Downloads`).
+    3. Click the **Download** icon.
+This will drop a `tar.gz` archive in your default downloads directory (`~/Downloads`).
     4. `cd ~/Downloads`
     5. `mkdir squeezenet`
     6. `mv squeeze*gz squeezenet`